When to pick a custom software vs off-the-shelf solution

 There’s no definitive right answer to this question but this article offers some of the top things to consider when making the decision.
 If you’d like to speak to a technical expert about your options, we’d be happy to help.

-What do we mean by generic vs. custom built software?
+What do we mean by custom software vs off-the-shelf?

 - Speed: because you don’t need to build every aspect of the platform, you can be up and running much faster than building a custom solution.

 - Cost: because you’re not building all those features yourself, you save cash or put it into more value-add features.